Mobile Massage In York – FAQ’s

 A Swedish massage can have many benefits.
 The most obvious is a feeling of relaxation and a reduction of stress and anxiety.
 Along with this is a feeling of less tension in your muscles as the two are very much related, with overall flexibility improved as a result.
 This can in turn help with sleep issues, whether this is getting to sleep, waking throughout the night or waking too early.
 The quality of your sleep will also improve.

-Other benefits include a boost to your immune system, which has been proven in numerous studies.
+Numerous studies have proven that other benefits of massage include a boost to your immune system.
 This is partly related to an increase in blood circulation.
 A Swedish massage also improves circulation of your lymphatic system and gets rid of toxins.
 This can help with water retention and feeling “bloated”.

 Strokes Used In Swedish Massage

-A Swedish massage can involve several different strokes, though not all of them will be used in every massage.
+A Swedish massage can involve several different strokes, though not all of them will be used in every treatment.
 As always, the decision is with me, the massage therapist and you, the client.

 Effleurage

-Effleurage means, to touch lightly, and is the most common stroke used in massage.
+The most common stroke used in massage is effleurage, which means, to touch lightly.
 It involves sweeping the general body part rather than concentrating on a specific area.
 For example, effleurage will usually be used on the entire back in order to warm up the muscles.
 Then different techniques, such as petrissage, are used on the lower, mid and then upper back.

 Petrissage comes from a French word meaning, to knead.
 This technique is deeper and involves more pressure.
 It is used to compress and squeeze underlying muscles to help relax and work out knots.
 It is similar to a deep tissue massage but less intense and more relaxation focused.
 If you are wanting a Swedish massage purely for relaxation, this technique can be left out.